Toggle: English / Spanish

 - Persistent symptoms such as memory loss, , , , and difficulty concentrating

-- Temporary or permanent weakness, numbness, difficulty speaking
+- Short-term or permanent weakness, numbness, difficulty speaking

 When to Contact a Medical Professional

-A subdural hematoma requires emergency medical attention.
-Call 911 or your local emergency number, or go immediately to an emergency room after a head injury.
+A subdural hematoma is a medical emergency.
+Call 911 or your local emergency number, or go to an emergency room after a head injury.
+Do not delay.

-Spinal injuries often occur with head injuries, so try to keep the person's neck still if you must move him or her before help arrives.
+Spinal injuries often occur with head injuries, so try to keep the person's neck still if you must move them before help arrives.

 Always use safety equipment at work and play to reduce your risk of a head injury.
 For example, use hard hats, bicycle or motorcycle helmets, and seat belts.
 Older individuals should be particularly careful to avoid falls.